-It also helps to ask yourself some key questions; Do you wake up feeling refreshed?
+It also helps to ask yourself some key questions: Do you wake up feeling refreshed?
 Or are you still tired throughout the day, less focused and productive than you’d like?
 Tracking your responses against your sleep schedule may reveal insights unique to you.

 Tips for preventing sleep deprivation

 Once you’ve got a sleep goal in mind, the research-based strategies below can help you reach it.
 But before you dive in, you might want to check in with your doctor first.
-Sleep deprivation that’s caused by a medical issue—such as depression, sleep apnoea, or a prescription medication—may call for an approach beyond lifestyle modifications.
+Sleep deprivation that’s caused by a medical issue—such as depression, sleep apnea, or a prescription medication—may call for an approach beyond lifestyle modifications.

 - Create a bedtime routine: Doing the same relaxing things each night signals to your brain that it’s time to switch into sleep mode.
 Try reading a book, taking a shower, or listening to soft music, Dr. Abassi-Feinberg says.
-Listening to a meditation can also be a great way to unwind - remember there are a number of meditations by Headspace in the WW app.

-- Switch off screens: The blue light emitted from phones, tablets, computers and TVs suppresses melatonin, a hormone important for helping you fall asleep.
+- Switch off screens: The blue light emitted from phones, tablets, computers, and TVs suppresses melatonin, a hormone important for helping you fall asleep.
 “Ideally, turn off devices 90 minutes before bedtime,” Dr. Abassi-Feinberg says.